ArchangelX360/dataset-visualizer/README.md

 * add a switch case to the _convertToSerieByChartType_ switch function to link the highchart type to your custom adapter
 * add your label and series type into the _$scope.labelTypeMap_ map.

-See the following [Boxplot Example](#boxplot-example) to understand where and how to do it.
+See the following [Candlestick Example](#candlestick-example) to understand where and how to do it.

-#### Example: boxplot support implementation<a name="boxplot-example"></a>
+#### Example: candlestick support implementation<a name="candlestick-example"></a>

 YCSB produce a single value measure which is the latency.
-To support boxplot, we need to handle a measure object a bit more complex which looks like the following:
+To support candlestick, we need to handle a measure object a bit more complex which looks like the following:

 ``` javascript
 measure : {